Omar-Abdelazeem/IWS-Modelling-Methods/README.md

 **Reproducing-Figures-Tables** Contains scripts used to generate the figures in the paper

 ### Naming Convention
-Network Input and Output files are named according to the
+Network Input and Output files are named using standardised fragments.
+Each notebook (Running, Conversion or Figure) is internally consistent, i.e., it will still work fine with files not named according to convention.
+However, we encourage the use of the naming convention since it matches the notebook names and thus will reduce chance of using the wrong notebook.

+The standardised fragments are as follows:
 #### Network Names
 **Network1** : File uses Network 1 (Campisano, 2019)
 **Network2** : File uses Network 2 (Bragalli, 2012)